 Independence and Collaboration

-Graduates will have an awareness of the need to function effectively as members or leaders of a collaborative scientific or multidisciplinary teams.
+Graduates will be able to function as a part of team members or leaders of a collaborative team.